 “It’s a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.” – J. R. R. Tolkien in The Lord of the Rings Welcome to the 55th Eastern Analytical Symposium and Exposition (EAS).
 Our theme this year, “Analytical Chemistry Opens Doors,” was chosen as I mused on the varied career paths that the Governing Board members have taken.
 We all have

-Download the 2017 EAS February Retort and check out our preliminary list of short courses, award & invited sessions, the six honorees of the EAS Awards, read what’s new for our exposition at the Crowne Plaza Princeton Conference Center and more!
-February Retort
+Download the 2017 EAS April Retort and check out our list of short courses, award & invited sessions, the six honorees of the EAS Awards, read what’s new for our exposition at the Crowne Plaza Princeton Conference Center and more!
+April Retort

 Merlin Bruening is a Professor of Chemistry at Michigan State University.
 He received a B.S. in Chemical Engineering in 1989 and an M.S. in Chemistry in 1990 from Brigham Young University.
 In 1995, Dr. Bruening obtained his Ph.D. in Chemistry from the Weizmann Institute of Science in Rohovot, Israel, where he worked under the direction of Abraham Shanzer.
 After an NIH Postdoctoral Fellowship at Texas A&M University with Richard Crooks, Merlin joined the faculty at Michigan State University in 1997.